 Scalable CPaaS solution that empowers governments to fight COVID-19

-Here is how CPaaS-enabled Telemedicine Helpline Services help state administrations
+Here is how CPaaS-enabled Telemedicine Helpline Services helps state administrations

-1. Facilitates healthcare professionals: Over 3000, voluntary doctors could easily use the platform to connect safely and securely with critical patients using the Click 2 Call feature on StepOne.
+Over 3000, voluntary doctors could easily use the platform to connect safely and securely with critical patients using the Click 2 Call feature on FreshDesk.

-2. Manage high call traffic: Over 7,09,216 calls a day were processed through Kaleyra’s Automatic Telescreening Service in the first week of its launch.
+Over 6,10,000 calls a day were processed through Kaleyra’s Automatic Telescreening Service in the first week of its launch.
 Over 60,000 COVID-19 related queries, a day was redirected to doctors.

 No matter how difficult the going gets, we will continue to support more such initiatives like these to help our governments and our people in overcoming this health crisis.
 We will continue to use our global presence, network, and CPaaS technology to build impactful solutions to make the lives of people better.